nais314/stui/doc/Colors.md

 256 color and rgb color modes are widely available.

-colorsRGBto256.nim makes using default nim/x11 color names for 256 + rgb color modes available
+colorsRGBto256.nim makes using default nim/x11 color names for 256 + rgb color modes available - useful for themeing. see colors.nim stdlib for color names too.

 from nim 0.19
 setting colors are handled by ANSI escape sequences, for GC safety, see: colors_extra.setForegroundColor

+**Styles**

+to spare repeating setMargin("bottom", 1), modify app's styles before creating controll instances.